agentheath/portfolio/writing/mobile_app/checklist.md

-- [ ] Has your app undergone a privacy review? (e.g.: location, GDPR, CA Privacy etc.) (Estimated time to complete: 7-12 weeks)
+- [ ] Has your app undergone a privacy review?
 {: style='list-style-type: none'}

 ## Feed Cards